 5. Review Open Text Responses to Learn More

-Look through your open text responses to find correlations and causations with your other answers to draw conclusions.
+Look through the open text responses to find correlations and causations with other answers and draw conclusions

 Create Your Own Survey

 Now that you know how to complete survey data analysis using our 5 tips, why not create your own survey and start drawing the conclusions that will help you make better decisions?

 Sign up for a SurveyPlanet account to gain access to dozens of pre-made questions, beautiful survey themes, and unlimited surveys and responses.
 Upgrade to a SurveyPlanet Pro account to get your hands on survey-result export tools, question branching, and many other unique tools to enhance your survey creation and analysis experience.